 Designers of automotive electronics and car companies are keenly aware of the ISO 26262 standard for functional safety, and even some consumers are learning about it.
 We’re not at the point where dealerships advertise ISO 26262 compliance in their showroom windows, but the standard certainly can’t be ignored.
 It requires that failures in safety-critical logic be detected and either corrected or handled with appropriate responses.
 Fortunately, designers have readily available a range of techniques to guard against failures, detect them if they do occur, and take appropriate action.

 Surely the most widely known method for error detection is adding parity bits to buses, registers, and memories.
-A parity bit, or check bit, is added to a string of data bits so that the combined result has either an odd or even number of 1s.
-The idea is simple; if a memory bit is flipped due to a cosmic ray or a bus bit is flipped by noise, the number of 1s will be incorrect and the error will be detected.
-Parity does not allow for error correction, so a response to the error is required.
+Adding a parity bit, or check bit, to a string of data bits ensures that the combined result has either an odd or even number of 1s.
+The concept is straightforward: if a memory bit flips due to a cosmic ray or noise flips a bus bit, the incorrect number of 1s will signal an error, and detection will occur.
+However, parity does not facilitate error correction, so a response to the error is necessary.

 Some types of check bits can correct as well as detect errors.
 One popular choice is extended Hamming code, which provides single (bit) error correction and double (bit) error detection (SECDED).
 This level of protection requires extra check bits beyond parity.
 For example, six extra bits can cover 64 bits of data.
 IDS-NG automatically generates SECDED generators and decoders, including an option for error injection.
 Double-bit errors are reported on an error signal; the user can choose whether single-bit errors are corrected silently or also reported.

 A final example of error detection and correction for functional safety is the long-established method of triple module redundancy (TMR).
-The concept is simple: every safety-critical function is performed in parallel by three identical logic modules, and each output is checked by a majority voter circuit.
-If any one of the three modules has an error on its output, the other two modules with the correct value constitute a majority and that value is passed on.
-If each output signal is checked, many simultaneous failures can potentially be corrected.
+The concept is straightforward: three identical logic modules perform every safety-critical function in parallel, and a majority voter circuit checks each output.
+If any of the three modules has an error in its output, the other two modules, providing the correct value, form a majority, and that value is passed on.
+Checking each output signal has the potential to correct many simultaneous failures.
 As with the other techniques, IDS-NG automatically generates TMR design and verification code for user-selected functions, including options for error reporting and error injection.